xliel/discord-fivem-api/README.md

   .catch((err) => console.error(err));
 ```

+### Method Details

-The `getStatus()` method returns a promise that resolves to either `'online'` or `'offline'`.
+- `<Api>.getStatus()` Returns a promise that resolves to 'online' or 'offline'.

-The `getServerData()` method returns a promise that resolves to an object containing information about the FiveM server.
-If `useStructure` is `true`, the object will be an instance of the `Server` class.
+- `<Api>.getServerData()` Returns a promise that resolves to an object containing server information.
+If useStructure is true, it returns an instance of the Server class.

-The `getServerPlayers()` method returns a promise that resolves to an array of objects containing information about the players on the FiveM server.
-If `useStructure` is `true`, the objects will be instances of the `Player` class.
+- `<Api>.getServerPlayers()` Returns a promise that resolves to an array of player objects.
+If useStructure is true, each object is an instance of the Player class.

-The `getPlayersOnline()` method returns a promise that resolves to the number of players currently online.
+- `<Api>.getPlayersOnline()` Returns a promise that resolves to the number of players currently online.

-The `getMaxPlayers()` method returns a promise that resolves to the maximum number of players allowed on the FiveM server.
+- `<Api>.getMaxPlayers()` Returns a promise that resolves to the server's maximum player capacity.

-You can also listen for events emitted by the `DiscordFivemApi` instance:
+### Events
 ```javascript
 api.on('ready', () => console.log('API initialized'));
 api.on('readyPlayers', (players) => console.log(`Players: ${players.length}`));